Overview

 - Measure overall patient satisfaction

-Determine how you will keep patient survey responses confidential and anonymous.
-Patients should feel comfortable providing honest feedback without fear of repercussions.
-Communicate clearly with your patients about how you will use and protect their data in accordance with applicable privacy regulations.
+Determine how you will ensure patient confidentiality and anonymity.
+Patients are more likely to provide honest feedback when they feel secure, so communicate clearly how you will use and protect their data in accordance with applicable privacy regulations.

 2. Design the survey

-Keep the survey concise and focused.
-Patients are more likely to participate if doing so doesn't take too much of their time.
-Ensure that the survey is user friendly, with a logical flow and easy-to-understand language.
+Keep your survey concise and focused.
+Patients are more likely to participate if doing so is fast and easy.
+Create a user-friendly survey with a logical flow and easy-to-understand language.
+Make sure that it directly addresses patient needs and the relationship with your practice.

-Best practice indicates using a mix of closed-ended (multiple-choice) and open-ended (text-based) questions to gather both quantitative and qualitative data.
-And it’s always a good idea to pilot test the survey with a small group of patients to identify any issues with wording, question clarity, or response options.
+Use a mix of closed-ended (multiple-choice) and open-ended (text-based) questions to gather both quantitative and qualitative data.
+It’s always a good idea to pilot test the survey with a small focus group of patients to identify any issues with wording, clarity, or response options.

-Ultimately, a survey must be reliable, with reproducible results, it should be be valid, measuring what it's supposed to, and it should take 10 minutes or less to complete.
+Ultimately, a survey must be reliable, with reproducible results.
+It should measure what it's supposed to measure.
+And it should be brief, taking 10 minutes or less to complete.

-Consider using standardized and validated patient satisfaction survey tools, such as the Consumer Assessment of Healthcare Providers and Systems (CAHPS) surveys, to ensure reliability and comparability of results.
+Consider using standardized, validated tools, such as the Consumer Assessment of Healthcare Providers and Systems (CAHPS) patient satisfaction surveys.
+Doing so can help make sure your results are reliable and comparable.

 3. Distribute the survey